The irreducible mass and the horizon area of LIGO's black holes

-The separation the BH mass into its irreducible and rotational components is a fundamental property of the Kerr geometry with important consequences in theoretical physics.
-We hope our work will spark further explorations of this prediction in the context of observational GW physics.
+The separation of the BH mass into its irreducible and rotational components is a fundamental property of the Kerr geometry with important consequences in theoretical physics.
+While this work is restricted to characterizing the available data, we hope it will spark further investigations aimed at constraining the irreversibility of BH mergers observationally with GWs.